ChristianIvicevic/deployonfriday.io/posts/2021/06/28-days-of-rust-part-1.md

 Initially I picked up C++ as my programming language of choice since I was already fairly experienced with it.
 After I learned the basics of the OpenGL rendering API I wanted to move on to Vulkan and made the bold move to try out Rust simultaneously after getting sick of the notorious undefined behaviors and difficulties with C++.

-This series of blog posts will summarize some select features I encountered and my opinions about those.
+This series of blog posts will summarize some select features I encountered in my first 28 days of programming with Rust and my opinions about those.
 Please be advised that this will be rather high-level and you should consider these posts to be a first introduction to terminology and features.
+Most unique syntactical features required to understand code snippets will be explained on-the-fly, but I expect familiarity with programming and common language syntax in general in either C, C++, C#, Java or similar languages.

 If you happen to be interested in more details please refer to the following resources:

 * [The Rust Programming Language](https://doc.rust-lang.org/book/) - This is considered to be the de facto starter resource for anybody interested in Rust.